9/80 Work Schedule: Definition, Implementation, Pros & Cons

 A 9/80 work schedule isn’t a one-size-fits-all solution.
 So, ultimately, it depends.

 The schedule may work well for some businesses.
-But may not for others.
+But may not be for others.

 For instance,